-As with any surgical procedure there are risks associated with CustomVueTM treatments.
+As with any surgical procedure there are risks associated with CustomVue treatments.
 It is important to discuss these risks with your doctor before you make the decision to have the surgery.
 If the results of the surgery are not satisfactory, you may need to have additional laser treatment in the same eye.
 Your doctor may perform CustomVue LASIK for both eyes.
 However, sometimes it is better to have this procedure done on only one eye.
 Talk with your doctor about whether it would be better to treat one or both of your eyes.

-The primary benefits of LASIK are related to the creation of the corneal flap.
-However, there are certain risks which are related to the creation of the corneal flap rather than the laser treatment.
+Some risks are related to the creation of the corneal flap.
 Corneal flap complications include but are not limited to: cutting an incomplete, irregular flap or free flap; misalignment of the flap; and perforation of the cornea.
 Corneal flap complications range in severity from those that simply require the treatment to be postponed for several months, to those which create corneal irregularities resulting in permanently blurred vision.